Dillian Whyte: Whyte vs. Parker

-In the post-fight press conference, Hearn spoke of Whyte's next potential fights.
-Derek Chisora, who knocked out Carlos Takam on the undercard, was mentioned, however Whyte stated he was not interested as he 'had bigger fish to fry'.
-Hearn revealed he would offer Wilder in the region of £6 million ($8m US) to fight Whyte in New York.
-On 31 July, Whyte told BoxingScene he was interested in fighting WBA (Regular) champion Manuel Charr.

 On 3 August, it was reported that Duco Events would appeal for the decision to be investigated.
 The reason for this was because Parker's team believed the head clash in round two, which dropped Parker to the canvas, affected the scorecards as well as Parker's performance during the middle rounds.
 It is believed that Parker was having success in round two before the head clash, therefore had the knockdown not occurred, the round would have been scored 10–9 in favour of Parker instead 10–8 for Whyte.
 In a statement, Higgins said, "It's clear that the clash of heads in the second round had a significant impact on the fight.
 In terms of the scorecards and Joseph's performance in the middle rounds (the headbutt made a big difference).
 In light of what is clear evidence of a significant error by the officials, there is a legitimate question as to whether the result should stand.
 That's a question Duco will be asking the sanctioning bodies on Joseph's behalf."
 Looking at the alternative scorecard, having round two in favour of Parker would have resulted in the bout being scored a split decision draw.